-The Islamabad Margalla Avenue sculpture, installed at the junction of Margalla Avenue and Iran Avenue in July 2025, removed following widespread criticism.
-The structure, featuring two large golden hands holding illuminated globe-shaped spheres, placed without approval from the Capital Development Authority (CDA).
+Islamabad Margalla Avenue sculpture installed in July 2025 at the intersection of Margalla Avenue and Iran Avenue, taken down after many criticised it.
+Having two large golden hands with luminous globe-shaped dungeons, the structure erected without authority of the Capital Development Authority (CDA).

 Installed as part of a corporate social responsibility (CSR) initiative by private developer Faisal Hills, the Islamabad’s Margalla Avenue sculpture aimed to serve as a civic landmark.
 It positioned on the newly upgraded 33-kilometer, six-lane Margalla Avenue, which connects Islamabad’s northern sectors to the Grand Trunk Road.